 While I have cherry-picked among examples of capitalism, none exemplify win-win thinking except in the most biased of contexts.

-Ford offered his workers an unprecedented five dollars an hour and his consumers an unprecedented automobile for an affordable price, but his workers paid for their modest wealth with somewhat unsafe and thoroughly boring working conditions year after year.
+Ford offered his workers an unprecedented five dollars a day and his consumers an unprecedented automobile for an affordable price, but his workers paid for their modest wealth with somewhat unsafe and thoroughly boring working conditions year after year.
 And this is the best employment example of the early Twentieth Century.

 Had the workers collectively received a share of the profits (and losses) and a share of the administration, Ford could have done almost as well and everyone else might have thrived rather than just survived.